 To extend your short break once you’ve journeyed the length of the Ashby canal, cruise south past the base and off the Ashby Canal onto the Coventry Canal at Hawkesbury junction where you will encounter your first lock.
 From here you could cruise into the centre of Coventry and experience the city’s quirky bars and restaurants.
 If you fancy a challenge, why not cruise up to Atherstone and tackle the flight of 11 locks.

 Options for week long breaks or 10 night breaks from our base on the Ashby Canal are plentiful; choose from several out-and-back routes such as cruising to the popular canal-side village of Braunston and back.
 Alternatively, have a go at the Warwickshire ring and cruise through Warwick, Leamington Spa and into Gas Street Basin in the centre of Birmingham before returning to the base meandering through peaceful countryside.

-*The Ashby Canal can also be explored from our bases at Clifton on Dunsmore, Rugby and Stretton-under-Fosse and Coventry.
+*The Ashby Canal can also be explored from our nearby bases at Rugby, Harborough Magna and Braunston.
+There are locks (not many!) on these routes.